jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 The for loop makes this pattern much easier.

 You start with the `for` keyword, then in parenthesis you have 3 clauses: an initializer, a condition, and an incrementor (or decrementor).
+Separate the clauses with semicolons.
 Then you follow the parentheses with the loop body (I recommend using a block statement with curly braces for the same reasons as above).

 ```js
 // logs the numbers 0 through 9